jmishra17/SimpleRSACython/README.md

 `````

-As visible, the total runtime taken for the 3 different public-key/private-key computation of different
+As visible, the total taken to compute 3 different sizes of public-key/private-key is
-sizes took	0.23 s CPU time and	0.24 s Wall time in Python whereas it took 0.04 s CPU time and 0.04 Wall
+0.23 s CPU time, 0.24 s Wall time in Python and 0.04 s CPU time, 0.04 Wall time in Cython,

-time in Cython, thereby giving 0.24/0.4 = 6x faster computation time.
-Since it takes neglible time to
+Hence, Cython gives 0.24/0.4 = 6x faster computation time.

-compute the public-key/private-key in the Cython run, the "Time(seconds)" field dsplays 0 for it.
+Since it takes neglible time tocompute the public-key/private-key in the Cython run,
+the "Time(seconds)" field dsplays 0 for it.